GordonVi/win2s3/README.md

 - Works though proxy / proxies like squid and McAfee Security through port 443.
 - Command line commands can be used without the GUI.
 Great for Task Scheduler Jobs and adding into your own scripts.
 - No License, free to use for anything
+- Tested with Powershell 5 (Win10 Pro and Home) and Powershell 7 (Win10 Pro)
 - Works with folders:
 ```
 c:\Users\EndUser\Desktop